dzoladz/website/content/post/2020alao/index.md

 date = "2020-10-28T11:00:00"
 draft = true
 tags = ["conferences"]
-title = "ALAO 2020"
-math = false
-summary = "Resilience: Sustainable & Thriving Academic Libraries for the Future"
+title = "2020... the year of the great learning" math = false summary = "Tools & Services for a virtual conference"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.